+An abundant literature has been devoted to such premarital investments.
+A pervasive question relates to the efficiency of premarital investments.
+From a theoretical perspective, investments and matching form a two-stage game: each individual first invests in their own human capital, then enters a matching game whose stable matching depends on all human capital investments.
 Call this game G. Can we expect these investments to be socially efficient, given the non-cooperative nature of the first stage?
-Surprisingly, the answer is yes, as showed by Cole, Mailath, and Postlewaite (2001) and Nöldeke and Samuelson (2015).
+Surprisingly, the answer is yes, as shown by the early contributions of Peters and Siow (2002) in the case of large markets, and Iyigun and Walsh (2007a).
+A general argument has been provided by Cole, Mailath, and Postlewaite (2001) and Nöldeke and Samuelson (2015).
 The latter contribution can be summarized as follows.
-Consider an auxiliary game $G_R$ in which the timing is reversed: individuals first match, then couples decide how to invest in human capital.
-Clearly, the outcome of $G_R$ will be socially efficient.
-Nöldeke and Samuelson (2015) showed that the stable matching of $G_R$ can always be implemented as a Nash equilibrium of G. As a consequence, the non-cooperative game G always has a Nash equilibrium that generates socially efficient investments $^{20}$ .
-This result has many applications $^{21}$ , including for the econometric estimation of structural matching models.
+Consider an auxiliary game G_R in which the timing is reversed: individuals first match, then couples decide how to invest in human capital.
+Clearly, the outcome of G_R will be socially efficient.
+Nöldeke and Samuelson (2015) showed that the stable matching of G_R can always be implemented as a Nash equilibrium of G. As a consequence, the non-cooperative game G always has a Nash equilibrium that generates socially efficient investments24.